 (NOTE) This was the first ever post on HandPans Magazine back in 2010 (and is still overall the most 'popular' - by views).
-More up-to-date info can be found by following the link under each instrument.
+You can now find a more complete list of alternatives: HERE

 Advertised as the first US made handpan ‘The Halo’ like PanArts ‘Hang’ is a descendant of the steel pan family of percussion instruments of Trinidad and Tobago, and like the Hang, the Halo is usually played positioned within the lap, or directly in front of the player, in a style similar to that of bongo drums.